tianlang0704/UO2016SCIS423DSD2016TestClient/README.md

 #### **How To Use**:
-Method A) Add Precompiled JAR to the Project(Eclipse):
+Method A) Add Precompiled JAR to the Project(Eclipse): <br/>

-	1. Download the precompiled jar file in bin/dsd2016api-java.jar
+1. Download the precompiled jar file: bin/dsd2016api-java.jar <br/>
-	2. Open project property -> JAVA Build Path
+2. Open project property -> JAVA Build Path <br/>
-	3. Click Add JARs or Add External JARs depending on where you placed the download file
+3. Click Add JARs or Add External JARs depending on where you placed the downloaded file <br/>
-	4. Click OK to apply the change.
+4. Click OK to apply the change. <br/>

-Method B) Use git or download source directly
+Method B) Use git or download source directly: <br/>

 1. Copy and paste src folder into your project and use it directly.

 Example:
 test.java
 ```
+//Import package
 import dsd2016.api.DSD2016JAVA;

 public class test {
 	static public void main(String[] args)
 	{
+		//Create an object to access DSD2016 server
 		DSD2016JAVA api = new DSD2016JAVA();

+		//Create a StringBuilder to receive message
 		StringBuilder outMsg = new StringBuilder();

+		//Using verifyEmail access method to query about availability of the email address
+		//and print out the results
 		if(api.verifyEmail("example@email.com", outMsg) == true)
 			System.out.println("Success: " + outMsg.toString());
 		else